Housing Requirements & Exemptions

 If your request for release/exemption is approved, you will receive written notification stating the reason your request was approved.
 You will be billed through the date of the approval or the date that you officially check out of your residence hall room.
 If this date is after the start of the semester, you will be billed for room and board charges through the date that you officially check out of your residence hall room.
 Room rates are pro-rated on a daily basis and board rates are pro-rated on a weekly basis.

 If your request for release/exemption is denied, you will receive written notification of the decision to deny, along with the reason(s) your request was denied.
 Current students or new students who have received their ASU e-mail account will be notified via that e-mail account.
-Prospective students or applicants who do not have ASU e-mail accounts will be notified by U.S. Mail.
+Prospective students or applicants who do not have ASU e-mail accounts will be notified by phone.
 Your appeal must be received within 30 business days from the date of your denial notification.